tomtom828/hello-windows/README.md

   1. After downloading the .zip file, I saved it at `C:\Program Files\Apache\apache-maven-3.5.0`.
   2. Then, I needed to set the path and environmental variables.
 You can refer to [this guide](https://www.mkyong.com/maven/how-to-install-maven-in-windows/).
   3. After the path is set, run `mvn -version` in Git Bash to verify the installation.
+  4. Below are some (optional steps) to run the Java .class and .jar files created in the how-to for the webpage above:
+    - After running `mvn compile` and `mvn package`, in the `initial` folder of the project...
+      - Run the .class file using `java -cp target/classes hello.HelloWorld`
+      - Run the .jar file using `java -cp target/gs-maven-0.1.0.jar package.HelloWorld`

 ### Spring MVC